awesome-pro/neon-website/content/docs/community/contribution-guide.md

 ## Markdown

-Neon uses Markdown as the documentation source format.
+Unique uses Markdown as the documentation source format.
 Markdown is a lightweight markup language that lets you add formatting elements to plaintext text documents.
 It's designed to be easy to read and easy to write.

 If you're new to Markdown, GitHub provides an excellent guide to get you started.
-The [GitHub Markdown Documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) covers most of the basic writing and formatting syntax you'll need to contribute to the Neon docs.
+The [GitHub Markdown Documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) covers most of the basic writing and formatting syntax you'll need to contribute to the Unique docs.

 ## Preview changes in VSCode